ThomasScialom/QuestEval/README.md

 - [Data2text](#data2text)
 - [Multilingual Evaluation](#multilingual-evaluation)

 We also provide more examples in the Jupyter notebook *example/Examples.ipynb*.
-The notebook also contains all the code to reproduce the results in the paper *SAFEval: Summarization Asks for Fact-based Evaluation*.
+The notebook also contains all the code to reproduce the results in the paper *QuestEval: Summarization Asks for Fact-based Evaluation*.

 To run the notebook in your environment: